 The Rim makes up the far reaches of inhabited space: a handful of lonely colonies far from “civilised” worlds.
 As more of the attractive systems were colonised, settlers had to go further and further out to find suitable colonies.
 They are far enough away from the Foundation that they were able to remain independent, but this independence comes at a cost.
 The Rim is the poorest and least technologically advanced part of the Firmament.

 Disconnected diaspora.
 Faster-than-light travel exists, but it can’t cross the galaxy in an instant.
 A voyage between two colonies separated by many parsecs can still take weeks or even months to complete.
 This means that interstellar travel is still a significant endeavour.
 Individual systems need to be relatively self-contained and self-sufficient, as interstellar transportation of bulk goods like food or raw materials is not feasible.

-No aliens.
-At least, none you’d care to speak to.
+We’re alone.
+There are no alien species; at least, none you’d care to speak to.
 Many of the worlds settled by mankind have native biospheres - whether miscible with humanity or not.
-These might be anything from microbes to ocean life to rich and vibrant flora and fauna.
+These might be anything from microbes to vibrant flora and fauna.
 However, no sapient alien life has ever been discovered.

 No AI.
 There are advanced autonomous systems that are generally proficient at a range of tasks, but self-aware general AI either doesn’t exist or is being kept very quiet.
 The only robots you’ll encounter are operated by a human, or by a clever AS.